Skip to content

 on_epoch_end(epoch, trainable_variables) async

-Called at the end of an epoch
+Called at the end of each epoch.

 Parameters: